corda/corda-docs-portal/content/en/about-the-docs/_index.md

 All dates refer to the end of the month indicated.
 {{< /note >}}

+{{< note >}}
+The highest released version of Corda 4 Enterprise Edition at any point in time will be supported, including maintenance, until at least 31st December 2029 or until superseded by a higher version number of Corda 4 Enterprise Edition, at which point the dates in the table take precedence.
+{{< /note >}}

 ### Corda 5

 {{< snippet "corda-5.2/end-of-life-corda5.md" >}}